OkelloSam21/mytunes/README.md

 # MyTunes

 ## Description
 MyTunes is a desktop application for managing and playing your music library.
 It allows you to add, delete, and play songs, as well as organize your music collection.
+The application now leverages ID3 tags to automatically retrieve song metadata, improving the user experience.

 ## Features
-- Add songs to the library
+- Add songs to the library using ID3 tags
 - Delete songs from the library
-- Play, pause, stop, and navigate through songs
+- Play, pause, unpause, stop, and navigate through songs
 - Drag and drop files to add them to the library
 - SQLite database integration for storing song information
+- Songs from previous sessions are loaded and displayed on startup

 ## Installation
 1. **Clone the repository**: